Past Themes | 2018

 The theme for the 2018 Summer Reading Club is CURIOUS CREATURES.

-From real creatures to the imagined, actual to mythological, microscopic to megafauna, and Australia’s marvelous marsupials to all the classification of Animalia in between, this summer children and young people will be encouraged to explore and connect with a curiosity of creatures.
+From real creatures to the imagined, actual to mythological, microscopic to megafauna, and Australia’s marvellous marsupials to all the classification of Animalia in between, this summer children and young people will be encouraged to explore and connect with a curiosity of creatures.

 Programming activities led by the SRC Team and participating libraries will encourage children and young people to: